TerraBreus/reviews/Albums/special_computer.md

 By separating the song in two parts it becomes clear this was done with intention yet it feels more like a diluted introduction to the guitars rather than an actual song.

 Overall a good collection of songs that isolate you from the world in a state of anger and confusion.
-It does miss that kind of *umpf* that ties the songs together and creates the depth it is so close to reaching.
+It does miss that kind of **umpf** that ties the songs together and creates the depth it is so close to reaching.
-As of now, it scratches the surface of a story but leaves you somewhat unfulfilled and dissatisfied throughout and at the end.
+As of now, it scratches the surface of a universe but leaves you somewhat unfulfilled and dissatisfied throughout and at the end.

 6/10